Pilot case studies

 The Call for proposals identified and supports 20 Pilot Projects, involving a total number of at least 300 Quadruple Helix stakeholders.
 They consist of farmers and other entrepreneurs, including SMEs, consumer associations and other NGOs, professional soil experts, researchers and academics, government managers and public officials, as well as the general public of the Pilot location.

-Before the end of their lifetime, the 20 Winners of this Call are expected to deliver:
+Before the end of their lifetime, the 20 Winners of this Call were expected to deliver:

 2. Pilot cases of consortium partners